-The process of getting dental-braces on your teeth can be long; the treatment period takes months because of the time the dental-braces need to maneuver the teeth to specific locations.
-You might feel different during the treatment process or even forget how important it is for you to stick to the strict rules of engagement of how to live with dental-braces.
+The process of getting braces on your teeth can be a long one; the treatment period takes months because of the time the braces need to maneuver the teeth to specific locations.
+You might feel different during the treatment process or even forget how important it is for you to stick to the strict rules of engagement of how to live with braces.
 When this happens, you might decide to take matters into your own hands and change the entire process without any consultation.

 Will it Hurt?